 Highs

 Halsey held back no punches, delving deep into depressing and cutting subject matter.
 This led to the record being Halsey’s best lyricism to date.
 The record was filled with story-based songs that sounded like confessions, such as “Only Living Girl In LA” where Halsey morbidly sang about being insecure in their life, stating “I don’t know if I could sell out my own funeral.”
-Other songs were steeped in metaphor, such as “Life of the Spider (Draft)” which used a metaphor of being a spider in one’s house, simply trying to live but under attack for merely existing.
+Other songs were steeped in metaphor, such as “Life of the Spider (Draft)” which used a metaphor of being a spider in one’s house, simply trying to live, but under attack for merely existing.

 Especially notable were her explorations of chronic illness and family.
 Many of the songs touched on her battles with lupus and T-cell disorder, such as the first song released “The End.”
 Through its detail, the album showcased bravery in discussing chronic illness, a topic with little representation in mainstream music.
-And on familial relationships, particularly notable was Hasley’s complicated, adult view of her parents on “I Believe In Magic” and “Hurt Feelings.”
+And on familial relationships, particularly notable was Hasley’s complicated, adult view of her parents in “I Believe In Magic” and “Hurt Feelings.”

 Halsey’s vocal performance was deeply moving and emotional.
 She showed anger on songs such as the bitter “Dog Years” and the sultry standout “Arsonist” which also benefited from out-of-sync vocal layering.
 She mostly presented sadness, sounding on the verge of tears on songs such as “Life of the Spider (Draft)” and the three “Letter to God” songs.
-She also showcased conflicting emotions well, such as “Panic Attack” switching between anxiety and wistfulness and “The Great Impersonator” where she took a playful tone to narrate a gruesome story.
+She also showcased conflicting emotions well, such as “Panic Attack” switching between anxiety and wistfulness, and “The Great Impersonator” where she took a playful tone to narrate a gruesome story.

 Lows